clerkma/ptex-ng/texlive/texk/gregorio/gregorio-src/contrib/contrib_README.md

 # Third party scripts

-This repository contains various small scripts or modules for third-party softwares to use Gregorio.
+This folder contains various small scripts or modules for third-party softwares to use Gregorio.

 ## Scribus